IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_pa.md

 * The versions should NOT be for different applied states such as 1 for an album cover, tattoos, and yet another for a T-Shirt design.

 #### PA 2nd Draft
-Post on your class website in grayscale (includes black and white) or color
+Post on your class website in color
 * Choose the version selected in the previous class crit.
 * Do at least 3 different variations of the selected PA.
 * Each variation in letter dimensions (8 1/2 x 11)